mariadb-corporation/Mysql-to-MariaDB-Migration/README.md

 - Starts MariaDB replication from MySQL binlog using `REPL_USER`/`REPL_PASS`.
 - Verifies replication thread health and lag after start.
 - For MySQL 8.4 sources, an upstream `mysqldump` ≥ 8.4 must be available (8.4 servers reject `SHOW MASTER STATUS`); the tool detects this and fails fast at preflight.
-- **JSON column caveat**: replication is not safe for schemas containing JSON columns when the source uses `binlog_format=MIXED`.
+- **JSON column caveat**: replication is not safe for schemas containing JSON columns when the source uses `binlog_format=MIXED` binlog_format=ROW check is enforced.
 See Supported Versions for the full explanation.
 If the source is JSON-bearing, choose one of the offline modes.

 ### Offline Copy (`staged`)
 Best when source and target are not directly network-reachable, or when a checkpoint between dump and load is desirable.